bjornarprytz/bubbleoids/readme.md

 - indicate which planets are undiscovered

-- Maintain planet state
+- Maintain planet state (when re-scrolling a sector)

 ### Bugs

-- Sometimes infinite scroll doesn't scroll
+- Sometimes infinite scroll doesn't scroll properly
+- Gamepad on web doesn't work: ship doesn't turn

 ### Nice to have